PaigeM89/Fable.Elmish.Throttle/README.md

 In order to push your package to [nuget.org][https://nuget.org] you need to add your API keys to `NUGET_KEY` environmental variable.
 You can create a key [here](https://www.nuget.org/account/ApiKeys).

-- Update RELEASE_NOTES with a new version, data and release notes [ReleaseNotesHelper](http://fake.build/apidocs/fake-releasenoteshelper.html).
+- Update CHANGELOG.md with a new version, data and release notes [ReleaseNotesHelper](http://fake.build/apidocs/fake-releasenoteshelper.html).
 Ex:

 ```